respond-framework/rudy/README.md

 [redux-first-router](https://github.com/faceyspacey/redux-first-router).
 Compared to RFR, there are many
 [new features, and some breaking changes](https://github.com/respond-framework/rudy/blob/master/packages/rudy/docs/differences-from-rfr.md).
 It is a work in progress.
-Most of the basic features work, but there are still bugs and some features are incomplete.
+The basic features work, but there are still bugs and some features are incomplete.

 ## Motivation